hou2zi0/animexgeo/README.md

 # To Do

-* Provide point and multy polygon annotation.
+* Provide point and multi polygon annotation.
+* Allow adjustment of polygon edges via mouse click and drag.
 * Bundle into Electron application.
 * Bundle into Atom plugin.